hermeszi/virus-simulation-scratch/README.md

 1. Download the `.sb3` file from the `simulation` folder
 2. Open it in [Scratch Editor](https://scratch.mit.edu/projects/editor/)
 3. Click the green flag to start
-4. Observe the spread pattern and resulting graph
+4. Observe the spread pattern and the resulting graph

 ## 📚 Discussion Notes